Wayne742/weekly-tasks/README.md

 This file contains Exercise 3.
 Investigating the Collatz Conjucture as discussed in week 3.
 ## irisformat.py
 This file contains exercise 4.
 Formatting the output of the Iris Data Set.
+## projecteuler5.py
+This file contains exercise 5.
+Problem No. 5 from Project Euler.
+## factorial.py
+This file contains exercise 6.
+Getting the factorial of a number.